Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_data_request(void *token, struct sk_buff *skb);

-Queue data with the LAPB module for transmitting over the link.
-If the call is successful then the skbuff is owned by the LAPB module and may not be used by the device driver again.
+Queue data with the woke LAPB module for transmitting over the woke link.
+If the woke call is successful then the woke skbuff is owned by the woke LAPB module and may not be used by the woke device driver again.
 The valid return values are:

 =================	=============================
-LAPB_OK			LAPB has accepted the data.
+LAPB_OK			LAPB has accepted the woke data.
 LAPB_BADTOKEN		Invalid/unknown LAPB token.
 LAPB_NOTCONNECTED	LAPB module is not connected.
 =================	=============================